ic3top/devChallenges/README.md

 # DevChallenges

-All of my prjucts can be found [HERE](https://ic3top.github.io/devChallenges/solutions/dist/index.html)
+All of my projects can be found [HERE](https://ic3top.github.io/devChallenges/solutions/dist/index.html)

 ### About this repository